Mackjordan/Elemental-Security/Tools, Tactics and Stratagies/Network-Components/IDS-IPS.md

 | Instructing | Making a configuration change (Example: Shut down port 80)  | Active/Inline |
 | Deception | Allowing the attacker to think the attack was successful in order to gather information about the Intrusion.
 (Example: Honeypot ) | Active/Inline |

-### UTM
+### Unified Threat Management (UTM)

-Unified Threat Management (UTM) is the evolution of the traditional firewall into an all inclusive device performing multiple security functions such as firewall, IDS/IPS, gateway anti-virus and anti-spam, content filtering, data loss preventing, and user activity audit reporting.
+A UTM is the evolution of the traditional firewall into an all inclusive device performing multiple security functions such as firewall, IDS/IPS, gateway anti-virus and anti-spam, content filtering, data loss preventing, and user activity audit reporting.